amadalusia/SM64Prac/README.md

 Download the latest .exe from Releases, and then run it (Windows required).

 ## Getting Started - Advanced (.py)
-Otherwise, if you want to edit the script (e.g. fine tuning the weighting of the stars to your specific needs), or are using a different operating system, you can find the Python script itself within the provided .zip folder.
+Otherwise, if you want to edit the script (e.g. fine tuning the weighting of the stars to your specific needs), or are using a different operating system, you can find the Python script itself in releases.
 I will provide steps below on how to run it this way from scratch.

 #### NOTE: This script doesn't work with Python 3.12+ (as of March 3rd 2024).
 Download the Python 3.11.6 version best suited for your OS here, if you don't currently have it installed: https://www.python.org/downloads/release/python-3116/